Aaron Garcia (American football): Arizona Rattlers

-Following his college career, Garcia turned to Arena Football.
-He played for the Arizona Rattlers in 1995.
+Following his college career, Garcia turned to arena football.
+He played for the Arizona Rattlers of the Arena Football League (AFL) in 1995.

 Connecticut Coyotes

 Garcia was traded to the Connecticut Coyotes during the 1996 season.

 New Jersey Red Dogs

-Garcia would change teams again in 1997, playing for the New Jersey Red Dogs.
+Garcia would change teams again in 1997, playing for the New Jersey Red Dogs from 1997 to 1998.

+Iowa Barnstomers

+In June 1998, Garcia was traded to the Iowa Barnstormers.
+He finished the 1998 season with the Barnstormers and also played for them from 1999 to 2000.
+He was named first-team All-Arena for the 2000 season after leading the league in touchdown passes.

+Orlando Rage

+In late 2000, Garcia signed with the Orlando Rage of the XFL for the 2001 season.
+However, he was released before the season started.

-Iowa Barnstomers/New York Dragons
+New York Dragons (first stint)

-Garcia played for the Red Dogs for a year and a half before joining the Iowa Barnstormers during the 1998 season.
-Garcia finally settled down in Iowa, and found his greatest success when the Barnstormers became the New York Dragons in 2001.
+The Barnstormers became the New York Dragons in 2001.
+Garcia signed a three-year deal worth $150,000.00 per year to remain with the Dragons.
 In the 2001 season, Garcia threw a league record 104 touchdown passes, but this was passed by Clint Dolezel in 2006.
+Garcia earned first-team All-Arena and AFL Offensive Player of the Year honors for the 2001 season.
+Garcia also led the AFL in passing yards that year.

 San Francisco 49ers

 Garcia briefly left the AFL in 2002, when he was signed by the NFL's San Francisco 49ers.
 He was released after minicamp in June and returned to the Dragons, who finished 3–11 that year.